Diplocaulus: D. brevirostris

 D. brevirostris was similar to D. magnicornis, although it was significantly more rare.
-It is represented by a small number of specimens found in an early strata of the Texas red beds, specifically the Arroyo Formation of the Clear Fork Group.
+It is represented by a small number of specimens found in a narrow portion of the Texas red beds, specifically the Arroyo Formation of the Clear Fork Group.
 This species can be differentiated from D. magnicornis by the much shorter and blunter snout compared to the length of the skull as a whole.
 In addition, the horns are more elongated, the parietals have a convex upper surface, and the rear edge of the skull is more strongly and smoothly curved.
 While juvenile members of D. magnicornis also have a smoothly curved rear edge of the skull, all known D. brevirostris specimens are clearly adults as shown by their robust skull ornamentation, long horns, and large size.
 Therefore, this trait is a legitimate distinguishing feature of adult specimens of this species.
 The only specimen known from more than a skull is the type specimen, AM 4470, which preserves some vertebrae similar to those of "D. primigenius".
 E.C.
 Olson, the original describer of the species, suggested that it occupied different habitats than D. magnicornis such as mountain streams, accounting for its comparative rarity.
 However, other studies have suggested that D. magnicornis would have lived in similar environments, invalidating Olson's hypothesis.